Volunteering & Community Service

 • Organizing a bus for transportation.

-• Materials if your employer is invested in building or painting.
+• Materials if your task involves building or painting.